 The effects of Hurricane Helene in the Southeastern US and resources for planners.

 Late Thursday night, Hurricane Helene made landfall in Florida’s Big Bend region as a Category 4 hurricane.
-It continues to move northward and is expected to stall over the Tennessee Valley through the weekend and continue to weaken, according to the National Hurricane Center (NHC).
+It continued to move northward and stalled over the Tennessee Valley through the weekend, according to the National Hurricane Center (NHC).

 Prior to its landfall in Florida, Hurricane Helene became a tropical storm in the western Caribbean Sea on Tuesday and caused flooding in the Cayman Islands and heavy rainfall over western Cuba and the northeast Yucatán Peninsula.

-As of Friday morning, over 4 million homes and businesses are without power in Florida, Georgia and the Carolinas.
-Large regions of the southeast, including Florida, Georgia and South Carolina, are experiencing widespread power outages and flooding.
+As of Friday morning, over 4 million homes and businesses were without power in Florida, Georgia and the Carolinas.
+Large regions of the southeast, including Florida, Georgia and South Carolina, are still experiencing widespread power outages and flooding.

 Friday morning, President Biden approved emergency declaration requests from the governors of Florida, Georgia, Alabama, North Carolina and South Carolina, who will receive a variety of federal assistance.